sustech-topology/TopCap/TopCap/comparison/README.md

   - It is trained on the training set for 10 epochs, with performance monitored on the validation set.
   - The loss and accuracy metrics recorded during training can be accessed via the history object.

-## Requirements for running the above codes
+### Requirements for running the codes of the comparative models

 - Python version: Python 3.x
 - Key libraries: